ukituki/kata-camp-taskmaster/steps/PRACTICE-SCENARIOS.md

 2. Expand it into subtasks
 3. Set up dependencies (e.g., database schema → API endpoints → frontend forms)
 4. Use tags to organize (backend, frontend, testing)
-5. Run autopilot for one of the subtasks
+5. Ask AI to start autopilot for one of the subtasks

 ## Scenario B: Bug Fix Workflow

 **Challenge**: Fix a critical bug in the payment processing system.

 1. Create a task with detailed bug description
-2. Perform research to understand the issue: `task-master research --query "payment processing bug"`
+2. Perform research to understand the issue: `task-master research "payment processing bug"`
 3. Break down into investigation → fix → test → deploy
 4. Track progress through each phase